 Erica Johns has come up with a simple idea for developing art appreciation and recognition.
-When you subscribe to her Fine Art Pages, you get a digital file of 25 prints of famous painting by artists such as Degas, Gauguin, Monet, Renoir, Rembrandt, and Van Gogh.
-Each print includes the title, the artist's name, date and place where it was painted, materials and techniques (minimal list), place where it can now be found, and an interesting fact about the painting or the artist.
+When you purchase access to one of her Fine Art Pages collections, you get a digital file of images of famous paintings by artists such as Degas, Gauguin, Monet, Renoir, Rembrandt, and Van Gogh.
+Each print includes the title, the artist's name, date and place where it was painted, materials and techniques that were used, the place where it can be found today, and an interesting fact about the painting or the artist.

 You might ask your children for their own observations about the paintings in a "Charlotte Mason" fashion.
-You might prompt observations by asking questions such as "Who can tell me the artist who painted the picture that is hanging by the back door right now?"--questions that will cause them to tune in to the details printed below the works of art.
+You can prompt observations by asking questions such as "Who can tell me the artist who painted the picture that is hanging by the back door right now?"
+Ask questions that will cause them to tune in to the details printed below the works of art.

 You can try out the free sample of Van Gogh's "Starry Night" pictured here to see how your family responds.